 THCA stands for Tetrahydrocannabinolic acid.
 However, first, we need to talk about what is known as cannabigerolic acid or CBGA.
 This is one of the very first cannabinoids that any hemp or cannabis plant produces.
 Then, as the weed plant grows, they synthesize that CBGA into one of three main precursor cannabinoid groups.

 These three precursor cannabinoid groups include CBCA, CBDA, and of course, THCA.
 In simplest terms, these are the acidic precursors to the actual cannabinoids that you know, CBC, CBD, and THC, respectively.

-Now, THC in itself is generally non-psychoactive and non-intoxicating.
+Now, THCA is generally non-psychoactive and non-intoxicating.
 It won't alter your state of mind per se, and it won't impair your motor skills or cognitive abilities.
 It's not like THC that gets you high, but then again, it's not far off.
-The reason for this is that through the process of decarboxylation, THCA turns into THC, or specifically, Delta-9 THC.
+The reason for this is that through the process of decarboxylation.

 Once again, important to note here is that THCA does not make you high.
 It is not psychoactive or intoxicating in any way.
 It will not make you feel high like Delta-9 THC.